• Skip to main content

 • Share

-The thought of open house brings upon a small twitch and immediately triggers memories of the busy first few weeks of school, long days, and an even longer night.
+The thought of open house immediately triggers memories of the busy first few weeks of school, long days, and an even longer night.
 Open house in middle school can take on different forms and fashions- whether that be before school begins, a few weeks in, later in the spring, and whether parents follow their students schedules or not.
 Today, I want to share four tips for a smooth open house.

 Getting ready for open house in middle school can be quite hectic.
 These 4 tips will help you have a smooth and productive open house.
 4 Tips for a Smooth Open House